SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 2. Increased wear on the extruder gear and filament,
 3. Visible artifacts on the print surface due to non-uniform extrusion.

 The smooth time setting introduces a controlled delay over which the Pressure Advance adjustments are spread out.
 This results in a more gradual application or reduction of extrusion pressure, leading to smoother transitions in filament flow.

+The tradeoff is extrusion accuracy.
+There is a deviation between the requested extrusion amount and the actual extrusion amount due to this smoothing.

 **1. Increasing Smooth Time:** Leads to more gradual changes in extrusion pressure.
 While this can reduce artifacts and stress on the extruder system, setting it too high may diminish the effectiveness of Pressure Advance, as the compensation becomes too delayed to counteract the pressure dynamics accurately.